garrettgsb/errors-and-promises/README.md

 And many more.

-As a result, Javascript was designed so that it would be easy to establish things that happen at the same time: Javascript can listen for a click _while_ validating an email address _while_ making several AJAX requests _while_ counting to 20, for example.
-Each of these activities needs to be **non-blocking:** That is, the rest of the app doesn't need to stop and wait for one thing to finish to carry on with the others.
+As a result, Javascript was designed so that it would be easy for many of these behavior chains to be running at the same time: Javascript can listen for a click _while_ validating an email address _while_ making several AJAX requests _while_ counting to 20, for example.

+For that to be possible, each of these activities needs to be **non-blocking:** That is, the rest of the app doesn't need to stop and wait for one thing to finish to carry on with the others.

 Most languages support this style of programming in some capacity.
 Not all of them are good at it.